Skip to content

 Splitting crews and mixing jobs in one week

 The method here is project tagging on the punch itself.
-In Clox, each shift is tagged to a project and a worksite, so a person clocked in on the school job is on the school job, and the two hours they spend at the remodel that afternoon are their own tagged block.
+In Clox, each shift is tagged to a project and a worksite.
+A person clocked in on the school job is on the school job, and the two hours they spend at the remodel that afternoon are their own tagged block.
 When the week closes, the hours are already separated by job.
-You are not sorting them by memory.
+You're not sorting them by memory.

 Tag first, sort never